Battle of Gembloux (1940): Casualties

 Following the battle, the 3rd Panzer Division had suffered 20-25 percent of its AFVs knocked out.
 The 4th Panzer had suffered 45–50 percent casualties in AFVs.
-The 12th Rifle Regiment, 4th Panzer, had lost ⅓ of its officers; its First Battalion was left with just four officers and 31 men from a complement of 700.
+The 12th Rifle Regiment, 4th Panzer, had lost a third of its officers; its First Battalion was left with just four officers and 31 men from a complement of 700.
 The Third Rifle Regiment, 3rd Panzer, lost 15 officers and 184 other ranks.
 Total losses for the 4th Panzer on 15 May were 105 dead, 413 wounded and 29 missing.
 In the Moroccan Division, the 1st Battalion 2nd Regiment ended the battle with 74 men from 700; first battalion 7th Moroccans had only 80 men left; and 2nd Battalion 7th Moroccans had only 150 men left.
 On the whole the DM lost about 2,000 men as casualties; 27 percent of the division.
 The IV Corps suffered a few hundred casualties, French III Corps rather more.
 First battalion 1st DM suffered 100 killed and only had 100 left out of 700.